ec-johnston/2021GL094038/README.md

 ### data

-Post-processed data included in this repository (some processed data not included due to size limitations):
+Post-processed data included in this repository (some processed data not included due to size):

 - pacific_coast_PRISM_2009_2017: 4 km daily precipitation data from PRISM for the US Pacific Coast region
 - pacific_coast_land_use: land use designation into urbanized (>50,000 people), urban cluster (2,500 – 50,000 people), and rural (<2,500 people) classifications for the US Pacific Coast region